tpturjo/Stock-Trading-Game/README.md

 - mocha
 - mongodb
 - prompt-sync
+- express-session
+- body-parser

 Run npm install to install the dependencies.
 MongoDB should be active.
 Start the server with node app.mjs(some time it take two attempts to start).

+### note: Use live server on the  start the User Log in Page. then you can navigate to othe rpages easily.
 ## Running Unit Tests and Test Coverage
 To run the unit tests, ensure the server is running in the background (Use two terminal).
 Then, execute the tests using the following command:
 - npx mocha ./tests/maintests.mjs